Prof. Dr. Robert Tampé

 Goethe University, Institute of Biochemistry, Cellular Biochemistry

-Cell-cell communication relies on the dynamic assembly of receptor-ligand complexes at the plasma membrane.
+Cell-cell communication is crucial for multicellular organisms and relies on the dynamic assembly of receptor-ligand complexes at the plasma membrane.
 Receptor clustering is a key process in signal transduction and pleiotropic downstream cell responses.
-Heterotrimeric G protein-coupled receptors (GPCRs) are members of a large family of membrane proteins that mediate a myriad of cellular processes.
-The physiological relevance of GPCR clustering or confinement is, however, poorly understood.
-In this proposal, we aim to control the membrane organization of receptors and to reveal how the location, lateral diffusion and density of receptor confinement modulates early downstream signaling events and the final physiological outcome.
-By an integrative approach using photo-activatable cell matrices, ultra-small lock-and-key elements, and G-protein sensors, we will study receptor clustering in-situ on living-cells.
-We aim to decode the mechanism underlying the cellular logistics of GPCR activation by confinement, downstream signaling, and receptor-mediated mechanotransduction.
+Heterotrimeric G protein-coupled receptors (GPCRs) are members of a large family of membrane proteins, which mediate a myriad of cellular processes.
+The physiological relevance of receptor clustering or confinement is, however, poorly understood.
+In this proposal, we aim to control the membrane organization of GPCRs in-situ and reveal how location, lateral diffusion, density, and confinement of receptors modulate early signaling events and the final physiological outcome.
+Our integrative approach, using small synthetic photo-activatable lock-and-key pairs, photo-instructive matrices, and G protein sensors, brings us in the unique position to study receptor clustering in living cells.
+We aim at a cutting-edge combination of (opto)chemical biology, membrane biochemistry, cellular biophysics, and imaging techniques to decode the mechanism underlying GPCR activation by confinement and downstream signaling by confinement.

 Project related references:

 - Sánchez MF, Els-Heindl S, Beck-Sickinger AG, Wieneke R, Tampé R (2021) Photo-induced receptor confinement drives ligand-independent GPCR signaling.
 Science 371, abb7657, in press.